-CCCRH will make some of its materials available for exhibit at appropriate locations, and will work with other organisations to promote other exhibitions that are relevant to our research and educational focus.
+CCCRH makes some of its materials available for short term or extend exhibition at appropriate locations, and we work with partner organizations to promote other exhibitions that are relevant to our research and educational focus.

 St John’s Cathedral Coin Collection

 This is a permanent display at the Anglican Cathedral in Ann Street, Brisbane.
 It features coins relevant to biblical studies and church history.
 Admission is free of charge when the Cathedral is open.
 An information booklet about the collection is available for purchase at the Cathedral Shop.
 Virtual tour

 CCCRH has published a helpful guide to creating a Numismatic Kit for RE Teachers, prepared by CCCRH researcher, Dr Peter Lewis.
 This guide first appeared as an article in the October 2019 issue of the Australasian Coin & Banknote Magazine (vol 22/9, 52–56).

 The Centre has also begun to publish sets of resources around particular learning units, beginning with work units from the religious education program at Clarence Valley Anglican School.
 The first of these resource sets is for a Year Five RE unit: From the Maccabees to Herod.

-The Centre for Coins, Culture and Religious History has several curated sets of historical material that are available for loan to schools, churches and community groups.
+The Centre for Coins, Culture and Religious History has several curated sets of historical material that are available for loan to schools, faith communities and community groups.
 Exhibition sets that are currently available include the following, and more sets will be created over time: